 To be eligible to apply for a Work and Holiday visa (subclass 462) visa you must have completed a minimum of two years of university education.
 You should provide copies of each of your qualifications and academic transcripts with your application.

 For current global processing times, please see: www.homeaffairs.gov.au/about/access-accountability/service-standards/global-visa-citizenship-processing-times.
-This processing time commences once a valid application is received by a Department of Home Affairs office, not on the day that your visa application is submitted at an AVAC.
 While most applications are processed within this timeframe, processing may take longer if your application is incomplete, or if you are requested to provide further information.

 If you are granted a Work and Holiday visa it will be valid for first entry up to one year from the grant date.
 You may then stay for one year from the date you first arrive in Australia.
 It will allow you to leave and re-enter Australia any number of times while the visa is valid.